Concerning copyrights, please contact:

 +372 617 7238

-Mika Arto Juhani Keränen was born 1973 in Helsinki.
-He graduated from the University of Tartu in 1999 with a bachelor’s degree (Estonian as a foreign language).
+Mika Arto Juhani Keränen (1973) was born in Helsinki.
+He studied horticulture in Finland, and Estonian language and literature in Estonia.
 Keränen has worked as a translator, an organizer of cultural events, and a teacher of Estonian and Finnish.
-His first children’s book was published in 2008.
-In 2011, Keränen founded a publishing company – Keropää, which publishes his own children’s books.
-In addition to publishing, Keränen currently teaches Finnish at the University of Tartu, and is also active as a coach for FC Santos.
+In 2011, he founded a publishing company – Keropää, which publishes his own children’s books.
+In addition to publishing, Keränen assists with FC Santos Tartu.
+As a children’s author, Keränen is primarily known for his Astrid-Lindgren-style crime novels that portray children growing up in a small town and having all kind of adventures.

 Mika Keränen began studying horticulture, but decided to become active on the field of literature instead upon graduating from the University of Tartu with a major in Estonian language.
 Keränen has found an angle in children’s literature, in which there is not much competition to fear – adventure stories.
 Keränen’s books published so far – The Stolen Orange Bicycle (2008), The Hidden Silver Treasure Chest (2009), The Old Pink House (2010), The Mysterious Flower Snatcher (2011), The Golden Lurich (2014) and Firewood Thieves (2015) – tell the tales of a group of children that solves mysteries in a district of quaint wooden houses called Supilinn, located in Estonia’s second-largest city.